c-sanders/Quaternion/README.md

 implemented as imaginary numbers.
 As a quick aside, you should recall that an imaginary number is defined as the square root of -1.

-Quaternions are most often prsented in a manner which is similar to the following;
+Quaternions are most often presented in a manner which is similar to the following;

 ```